|

 Rollo, whose inevitable popularity will hopefully lead to an

+expanded role.
 Wheeler struggles in his attempt to invent a city from

 scratch, but the cape visuals are clever and effective.
 Even